mneang/Snapdragon-AI/README.md

 ---

+## Usage Instructions

+### Language Options:
+- The app supports **English, Japanese, Korean, and Chinese**.
+  Select your source language and target language from the sidebar.
+  - **English** is used for clear instructions.
+  - **Japanese, Korean, and Chinese** options ensure the app is accessible for users in those regions.

+### Input Modes:
+- **Text Input:**
+  Simply type your text into the provided text area.
+- **Voice Input (Beta):**
+  If you select voice input, a sample audio file (`output.mp3`) will play, and the app will automatically transcribe it using the Faster-Whisper model.
+You can then edit the transcription if needed before translating.

+### Translation Process:
+After entering your text, click the **"▶️ Translate"** button.
+The app will display processing time and memory usage, demonstrating the on-device efficiency.
+**Note:** Longer sentences will take more time to process translations.

+### Model Loading Note:
+Please be aware that the fallback translator (using M2M100) and the ONNX model loading may take extra time on the first run.
+Refreshing the page after the initial load can help ensure smoother performance.

+---

 ## Deployment

 Due to the large size of our ONNX models, deploying to services like Heroku or Streamlit Community Cloud can be challenging.
 We recommend: